-- 18. In any timed event, if it is necessary to bring an animal back, several head of stock will be brought back together.
-No animal will be penned separately. - 19.
-In the timed events, the line judge will drop a flag as soon as he determines the barrier is definitely broken.

-- 20. If wrong animal is given to a contestant, he shall be given the correct animal drawn for him and time on incorrect animal shall be disregarded. - 21.
-If animal gets out of arena, the flagman is to stop the time and roper will get the same animal back, lap and tap (roper to start in chute) with the time he had when animal got out, added to that time.

-- 22. If barrier equipment fouls contestant in calf roping, he will be entitled to a rerun if he declares himself immediately. - 23.
-If roper breaks barrier before he declares foul roper will receive cattle lap and tap with ten (10) second penalty added to time. - 24.
+- In any timed event, if it is necessary to bring an animal back, several head of stock will be brought back together.
+No animal will be penned separately. - In the timed events, the line judge will drop a flag as soon as he determines the barrier is definitely broken. - 20.
+If wrong animal is given to a contestant, he shall be given the correct animal drawn for him and time on incorrect animal shall be disregarded. - 21.
+If animal gets out of arena, the flagman is to stop the time and roper will get the same animal back, lap and tap (roper to start in chute) with the time he had when animal got out, added to that time. - 22.
+If barrier equipment fouls contestant in calf roping, he will be entitled to a rerun if he declares himself immediately. - If roper breaks barrier before he declares foul roper will receive cattle lap and tap with ten (10) second penalty added to time. - 24.
 If contestant breaks or beats the barrier, a ten (10) second penalty shall be enforced. - 25.
-Stock must cross scoreline in front of line judge after leaving chute.
-If stock does not cross scoreline in front of the line judge, stock will be brought back and rerun.
+Stock must cross scoreline in front of line judge in their initial move after leaving chute.
+Failure to do so will result in animal being brought back and rerun. in the opinion of the Rodeo Judges, that failure to cross scoreline in the initial move out of chute was caused by contestant A ten (10) second penalty may be assessed on the rerun.

+Clarification: Not crossing in initial move may include but not limited to- Animal turning back before crossing scoreline behind line judge or lineman opposite the line judge, stumbles, falls or not pulling the barrier or neck rope not breaking off of animal's neck.

 - 26. In the Tie-Down roping event, time is to start when animal crosses scoreline. - 27.
 The top 20 Tie Down Ropers will vote for Tie-Down Roping Horse of the year.
 Only the top15 year-end contestants vote will be eligible to count.
 If a top15 contestant does not vote, he/she will be fined in the amount of \$25. - 28.
 A contestant shall compete in the performance in which they are entered and be ready when called upon to compete or be disqualified from the go-around of competition.
-Once a contestant is determined to be a "Turn Out" then the contestant will not be allowed to compete.

-29. In All timed events, when the CES draws positions for a particular rodeo performance and more than one contestant riding the same horse draws up in consecutive positions, the judge may change another contestant to fill a position splitting contestants who are riding the same horse, in girls barrel racing, judges will draw at least five (5) contestants, splitting the contestants riding the same horse.
+Once a contestant is determined to be a "Turn Out " then the contestant will not be allowed to compete. - 29.
+In All timed events, when the CES draws positions for a particular rodeo performance and more than one contestant riding the same horse draws up in consecutive positions, the judge may change another contestant to fill a position splitting contestants who are riding the same horse, in girls barrel racing, judges will draw at least five (5) contestants, splitting the contestants riding the same horse.
 Splits must be made 30 minutes prior to each performance.

-See Drawing Of Livestock Rules Steer Wrestling
+See Drawing of Livestock Rules Steer Wrestling